 Origami and Aging Demonstration

 Maintain your brain!
-Come create origami and learn about healthy aging at the 8th Annual Mind Matters Health Fair at the Fayette County Extension Office
+We created origami and learned about healthy aging at the 8th Annual Mind Matters Health Fair at the Fayette County Extension Office.

 Dr Cerel-Suhl teaching families in a workshop "Heart and Home" at The University of Kentucky Art Museum, Lexington, KY, February, 2016.